patrykjachowski/grosik/README.md

 - - - -

 ## App description:
-The main goal of the Grosik is for you to have a full control over you budget.
+The main goal of the Grosik is for you to have a full control over your budget.

 The flow of the app:
 1. You create your categories which you spend your money on: